AmarooHQ/whitepaper/STYLE_GUIDE.md

 ## Quoting & Referencing

 Quotation is preferred when practical.
-References are ideally reserved for insignificant matters (e.g. a link in a footnote to some source/evidence) and broad matters (such as a system that someone has put forward.)
+References are ideally reserved for insignificant matters (e.g. a link in a footnote to some source/evidence) and broad matters (such as a system that someone has put forward, or a topic / field of study.)

 **QUOTES MUST BE EXACT AND PROPER -- ZERO TOLERANCE FOR MISQUOTATIONS**